FlavorlessQuark/Advent_of_Code/2015/Readme.md

 - [ ] Day10: Need to replace int by str for part 2 (number gets too big)
 - [x] Day15: xrange() is faster than range()...

+- [ ] Day19: Part2 is tricky.
+Can't be done with a tree (probably can but would take forever) Probably need to work backwards from solution back to e, inverting key with replacement.
+The input has a pattern Rn..Y..Ar | Rn..Ar | or just random letters.
+The problem is solving it in a pythonic way...

 ## From knowledge import progress_report as pr

 Comprehensions are perhaps the most useful things.
 They allow for a one time object allocation (instead of using, for example, repeated calls to append() which reallocates the object everytime).
 Though they must be kept relatively simple for readibility purposes...